Computational neuroscience: Consciousness

 One of the ultimate goals of psychology/neuroscience is to be able to explain the everyday experience of conscious life.
 Francis Crick, Giulio Tononi and Christof Koch made some attempts to formulate consistent frameworks for future work in neural correlates of consciousness (NCC), though much of the work in this field remains speculative.

 Computational clinical neuroscience

 Computational clinical neuroscience is a field that brings together experts in neuroscience, neurology, psychiatry, decision sciences and computational modeling to quantitatively define and investigate problems in neurological and psychiatric diseases, and to train scientists and clinicians that wish to apply these models to diagnosis and treatment.

 Predictive computational neuroscience

 Predictive computational neuroscience is a recent field that combines signal processing, neuroscience, clinical data and machine learning to predict the brain during coma or anesthesia.
 For example, it is possible to anticipate deep brain states using the EEG signal.
 These states can be used to anticipate hypnotic concentration to administrate to the patient.

 Computational Psychiatry

-Computational psychiatry is a new emerging field that brings together experts in machine learning, neuroscience, neurology, psychiatry, psychology to provide an understanding of psychiatric disorders.
+Computational psychiatry was originally conceived in the late-2000s as the application of computational models to psychiatric disorders.
+It quickly developed throughout the 2010s with research into schizophrenia, addiction, and major depression among other disorders.
+There were also attempts to develop computationally inspired diagnostic criteria via the subfield of computational nosology.
+More recent work seeks to apply Bayesian models of cognition to explain the symptomatology and phenomenology of psychiatric disorders.